How To Feed A Loon

 Swedish Meatballs

 Swedish Meatballs are always a crowd favorite.
-These meatballs are incredibly juicy and moist and the sauce is deeply flavorful.
+These meatballs are incredibly juicy and moist, and the sauce is deeply flavorful.
 You can make these several hours in advance and then keep them warm in a slow-cooker, if desired.
-They are great for parties but also a weeknight dinner with a side of mashed potatoes.
+They are great for parties, but also for a weeknight dinner with a side of mashed potatoes.

 5 from 1 vote